 Unfortunately for us guitar players, abrasion is a fact of life for most materials that guitar picks are made from.
 And that means your favorite pick’s character may change as you use it.
 In fact, you might not even like a pick fresh out of the bag, but at some sweet spot in between fresh and worn.
 Welcome to the struggle!

 The effect of abrasion appears to be an interesting intersection of two phenomena: surface texture change and geometry change.
-For a great example of these effects at work, here’s a quick comparison of a smooth and abraded Dunlop Jazz III:
+Come along with us as we investigate the many interacting effects of these changes, both positive and negative:

-For more analysis of guitar pick design and function, stay tuned for our imminent update to the Pickslanting Primer called… “Pick Design & Function”!
+For more analysis of guitar pick design and function, head on over to the Pickslanting Primer and check out the awesome new section on pick design:

 It’s almost two hours of tests, comparisons, and sometimes unexpected conclusions that puts a little objectivity behind some of the common experiences we all have with arguably the most important tools of our trade.